bhujel12/bhujel12/README.md

 - 👋 Hi, I’m Anish Bhujel!

-- 👀 I’m interested in developing mobile apps and someday working on web applications too.
-I have an interest in finance and business so I want to incorporate those things into my journey and make it all the more interesting

-- 🌱 I’m currently learning C# and using Unity and Visual Studio to develop games
--    Also, I'm learning the .NET framework to develop web applications
+- 👀 Majoring in Maths right now and hope to use that knowledge in whatever techie way possible.

+- 🌱 I am currently working on an Analog-Horror game with my friend using Unity.
+-   I am also working on learning full stack development before I go on to make some mobile apps using React Native.

 - 💞️ I’m looking to collaborate on beginner projects including games and general software for the web.

-- 📫 How to reach me: @anishkhawas on Instagram.... @anish_b69 on SnapChat or message here for other connections!
+- 📫 How to reach me: @anishmainprofile on Instagram.... @anish_b69 on SnapChat or message here for other connections!

 <!---
 bhujel12/bhujel12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.